biabbas/Expression-parser-in-c/README.md

 represent the operators.
 Develop a program to evaluate such an expression tree with non-negative integers as operands.

+I created these file to demonstrate the solution in c.

 The ExpressionTreeRE3.c file is the most updated file.
 ExpressionTreeRE2.c file contains code that could solve an infix expression which has non-negative single digit(Max) integers.
 ExpressionTreeRE3.c file has code that could solve an infix expression which has non-negative 10 digit(Max) integers.

-The next Release ExpressionTreeRE4.c can solve literally any expression( including negatives).
+The last Release ExpressionTreeRE4.c can solve literally any expression( including negatives).
-Please contact me for ExpressionTreeRE4..